 This ePortfolio view...

 ... contains the most important insights from D. 2.2 (Technology and Tools for student-centered learning and assessment).
-Given the vast amount of available Technology and Tools, the deliverable itself will be work in progress until the ATS2020 pilot is finished.
-To help you taking part in the process of elaboration, there is also a blog on ATS2020 technology, tools and assessment-related resources.
-The deliverable 2.2 itself is available for logged-in users at the ATS2020 sharepoint space.
+Given the vast amount of available Technology and Tools, the deliverable itself remained work in progress until the end of the ATS2020 project.
+To help partners taking part in the process of D.2.2, this ePortfolio page exists since April 2016, there is also a blog on ATS2020 technology, tools and assessment-related resources.

 The ATS2020 Assessment Process